Porsche 919 Hybrid - ready for museum after three Le Mans wins

 The Porsche Team changed line-ups in two Porsche 919 Hybrids for the 2017 FIA WEC season.
-The #1 car will be driven by Neel Jani, Andre Lotterer and Nick Tandy.
-The #2 car will be driven by Timo Bernhard, Brendon Hartley and Earl Bamber.
+The drivers in the #1 car were Neel Jani, Andre Lotterer and Nick Tandy.
+The #2 crew members were Timo Bernhard, Brendon Hartley and Earl Bamber.

 In 2017, Porsche again took all, winning both Le Mans race and championship titles in manufacturers’ and drivers’ categories.
 Timo Bernhard and Brendon Hartley captured their second title in the 919 era.
 For their teammate Earl Bamber it was the first championship title.
 They were also victorious crew at Le Mans.